ngtina99/ft_transcendence/docs/notes_Tina.md

   - Major module: Replace basic Pong with server-side Pong and implement an API. - RESEARCH YULIA, CAMILLE
   - Major module: Enabling Pong gameplay via CLI against web users with API integration. - RESEARCH JUAN, TINA

+## Web
+  - Major module: Store the score of a tournament in the Blockchain - CAMILLE: 9, JUAN: 8

 ## Mandatory minimum

 A minimum of *7 major* modules is required.
 Two Minor Modules count as one Major Module.